thelowlypeon/simple-observable/README.md

 * Bindings!
 I want to be able to bind a property's value to one of my own.
 That's kind of the whole point.
 * Better handling of `initialValue`.
 Specifically, this is problematic when there is no reasonable default value when `filter`ing
+* Something like a `Command` in ReactiveCocoa, that contains a closure to run when the command is executed, an observable Bool for whether the command is being run at the moment, and an observable `Error?`
+* `combine()` or `flatten()`, that accepts multiple properties and sends either the latest value of each, or maps them based on a closure